MONEI/Shopify-api-node/README.md

 Node.js connector for the Shopify API.
 Talk to Shopify API speaking node!

 Use Nodify-Shopify to grab all Shopify API resources.
-It also handles authentication* and billing.
+It also handles authentication (using [the new OAuth2 API](http://www.shopify.com/technology/5922341-sound-the-trumpets-oauth2-has-arrived)) and billing.

 ## Usage:

 	var nodify = require('nodify-shopify');
-	session = nodify.createSession(shop, token, apiKey, secret);
+	session = nodify.createSession(shopName, apiKey, secret, persistentOauth2Token);
 	session.order.all({limit: 5}, function(err, orders){
 		if(err) { console.log(orders); throw err;}
 		console.log(orders);
 	});

 You also have a Demo app to get the ball rolling, called [Nodify-App](https://github.com/Shopfrogs/Nodify-App).
-Check that out to get a better understanding of how this module works.
+Check that out to get a better understanding of how this module works, notably in case you want to dynamically retrieve the OAuth2 token, or check the tests.

 ## Installation: